rust-lang/cargo/src/doc/src/reference/overriding-dependencies.md

 dependencies, except that you can't specify features.
 Note that when a crate is overridden the copy it's overridden with must have both the same name and version, but it can come from a different source (e.g., git or a local path).

+Cargo only looks at the replace settings in the `Cargo.toml` manifest at the root of the workspace.
+Replace settings defined in dependencies will be ignored.

 ### `paths` overrides